aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-connect-pcmanager-lab.md

 ![Signup Screen](/images/isc22/sign-up.png)

 5. Enter your email and password that meets the requirements and click **Sign Up**:
-(We are not collecting your email, it will be deleted togheter with the AWS account that you are using for this lab).
+(We are not collecting your email, it will be deleted together with the AWS account that you are using for this lab).

 ![Signup Screen](/images/isc22/signup-password.png)